Nokia Lumia 1520 review

 Windows Phone 8, 6.0in 1,920x1,080 display

 With Android phone/tablet hybrids, or phablets, everywhere you look, it was only a matter of time before Nokia launched its own Windows Phone model.
-The Lumia 1520 is the 14th Lumia phone since the launch of the 800 two years ago, showing Nokia and Microsoft will stop at nothing to fill every possible segment with a new handset.
+The Lumia 1520 was the 14th Lumia phone since the launch of the Lumia 800 towards the end of 2011, showing the then team of Nokia and Microsoft, and now just Microsoft, will stop at nothing to fill every possible segment with a new handset.

 The Lumia 1520 does fit in a very defined niche, however; phablets are aimed squarely at those who are willing to compromise slightly on portability and screen size so as not to have to buy or carry both a phone and a tablet.
 It's also the very first Windows Phone with a Full HD screen.

 A 6in Full HD screen leaves plenty of room for Windows Phone's Live Tiles